PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 - **promptsail-ui** is a user interface that allows you to view, search and analyze prompts and responses.

-There are two options to run the Prompt Sail docker containers: build the images from the source code or pull the images from Docker Hub.
+There are two options to run the Prompt Sail docker containers:
+* build the images from the source code or
+* pull the images from Github Container Repository (ghcr.io).

 ### Build the Docker images from the source code